Your Ultimate Guide to 10 Powerful DNS Monitoring Tools

 SolarWinds Server & Application Monitor

-SolarWinds SAM is designed to compare query response time against a list of IP addresses to help ensure DNS is performing at an acceptable baseline.
+It is designed to compare query response times against a list of IP addresses to help ensure your DNS servers are performing at an acceptable baseline.
 SAM is also built to support DNS server management for different types of servers.

 Nagios XI

 DNS monitoring is part of Nagios XI and Nagios Core tools, both renowned monitoring tools used by many users and organizations.
-Nagios allows to monitor DNS servers, protocols and queries; achieve increased availability of servers, services and applications; quickly detect network failures and protocol errors; and quickly detect DNS hijacking and spoofing.
+Nagios allows you to monitor DNS servers, protocols, and queries; achieve increased availability of servers, services, and applications; quickly detect network failures and protocol errors; and quickly detect attacks and threats such as DNS hijacking and spoofing.

-The Nagios monitoring solution can be extended with third-party components listed in Nagios Exchange, such as wizards and plugins.
+The Nagios monitoring solution can be extended with third-party components listed in the Nagios Exchange repository, such as wizards and plugins.
 The tool was created with fast-paced environments in mind, meaning any DNS issues in your network should be detected within seconds or minutes.
-So, if you are keen to use an open source, highly complex software, Nagios can be what you are looking for.

 Dotcom-Monitor